MLGW’s 2022 Art Contest

 MLGW will oversee the judging of the artwork with non-employee judges.
 Submissions will be judged on the following criteria:

-- Representation of the theme characters, use of the MLGW logo, and approach to the theme
+- Representation of the theme character, use of the MLGW logo, and approach to the contest theme.

-- Theme communication: How well the contest theme “Internet Safety” is expressed in artwork
+- Theme communication: How well the contest theme “Natural Disaster Preparedness” is expressed in the artwork.

 Each winner’s teacher will receive a $125 gift card.